Grey-Sun/PE-4/README.md

 Player2: Simon

 This program is a simple tic tac toe game.
-To run the program, simply compile the TicTocApp.cpp file and run the a.out file.
+To run the program, simply compile the TicTacToe.cpp file and run the a.out file.